brandonburkett/akj-ui/README.md

 # AKJ Dojo UI
-This is an ui app using [TypeScript-React-Starter](https://github.com/Microsoft/TypeScript-React-Starter), which is based on [Create-React-App](hhttps://github.com/facebook/create-react-app).
+This is an ui app using [Create React App (Typescript)](https://github.com/facebook/create-react-app).
 It includes the following customizations
 * stylelint + style-lint-recommended
 * using nlf-helmet for title and meta tag management
 * prettier for css and ts / tsx files